Belizean pine forests: Climate

 The climate of the ecoregion is Tropical monsoon climate (Köppen climate classification (Am)).
 This climate is characterized by relatively even temperatures throughout the year (all months being greater than 18 C average temperature), and a pronounced dry season.
 The driest month has less than 60 mm of precipitation, but more than (100-(average/25) mm.
 This climate is mid-way between a tropical rainforest and a tropical savannah.
 Precipitation averages 2,000 mm/year.

 Flora and fauna

 The characteristic tree species of the ecoregion is the Caribbean pine (Pinus caribaea).
 62% of the small ecoregion is wet tropical forest (closed and open), 25% is herbaceous wetland, 5% is shrub, and the small remainder is cultivated agricultural land.
-In addition to the Caribbean pine, there are lesser stands of Calabash tree (Crescentia cujete), oak (Quercus), Wild cashew tree (Curatella americana), Changunga (Byrsonima crassifolia), and the Paurotis palm (Acoelorrhaphe).
+In addition to the Caribbean pine, there are lesser stands of Calabash tree (Crescentia cujete), oak (Quercus), Wild cashew tree (Curatella americana), Changunga (Byrsonima crassifolia), and the Paurotis palm (Acoelorraphe).
 Tree density tends to be affected by the frequency and severity of wildfires, as the Caribbean pine benefits from periodic low-intensity fires for regeneration.
-There are also areas of savanna with low shrub, grasses and reeds.
+There are also areas of savanna with low shrubs, grasses, and reeds.